mpopov576/ml_uni_projects/everyday_object_recognition/data/README.md

-The data set is: Common Objects in Context (COCO)
+The dataset is: Common Objects in Context (COCO)